-As disclosed in Note 2(d) and Note 20, during the current financial year, management became aware that the controlling shareholder cum director of the Company held shares in an entity which currently has investments in the Australian borrowers.
-Furthermore, management also noted that it had not been disclosed in the financial statements that he was a creditor of Jetwin Investment Pty Ltd ("Jetwin") since inception of the loan disbursement in the financial year ended 31 December 2013 to date, and that Jetwin also held equity interest in the Australian borrowers.
-Management reviewed this relationship and any other potential relationships and assessed that there was no additional related party disclosure to be made in accordance with SFRS(I) 1-24 Related Party Disclosures for the relevant financial years.
+As disclosed in Note 2(d) and Note 21, in the last financial year ended 31 December 2022, management became aware that the controlling shareholder cum director of the Company held shares in an entity which had investments in the Australian borrowers.
+There was also a lack of disclosure in the financial statements that he was a creditor of Jetwin Investment Pty Ltd ("Jetwin") since inception of the loan disbursement in the financial year ended 31 December 2013 and that Jetwin also held equity interest in the Australian borrowers.
+Management had reviewed this relationship and any other potential relationships and assessed that there was no additional related party disclosure to be made in accordance with SFRS(I) 1-24 Related Party Disclosures for the relevant financial years.

-Despite the above, management had determined there is no requirement to engage any independent legal expert to establish whether there had been more related party information to be disclosed in the relevant financial years concerning the Group, the controlling shareholder cum director of the Company, Jetwin and the Australian borrowers.
+Despite the above, management had determined there was no requirement to engage any independent legal expert to establish whether there had been more related party information to be disclosed in the relevant financial years concerning the Group, the controlling shareholder cum director of the Company, Jetwin and the Australian borrowers.
 As such, we were unable to obtain sufficient appropriate audit evidence to ascertain the completeness of related party disclosures among the Group, the controlling shareholder cum director of the Company, Jetwin and the Australian borrowers.